 - Solution 3: Samsung Smart Switch for Mac

 The best way to send files to Mac is using Android File Transfer.
-It is an official tool developed by Android team, small but powerful, allowing you to browse and transfer files between your Mac and your Android device.
+It is an official tool developed by the Android team, small but powerful, allowing you to browse and transfer files between your Mac and your Android device.
 Notice that it only supports Android 3.0 or later; and it can read and transfer the files and folders only in the internal storage and portable storage of your Android device, so it can't transfer contacts, messages or call logs.
 But it's free and safe to use it to send files!
 All you have to do is:

 1. Download the app from Android File Transfer.

-3. Open the app and connect your Android device to your Mac with USB cable as a media device.
+3. Open the app and connect your Android device to your Mac with a USB cable as a media device.

 4. Now you are able to browse your phone's internal storage and portable storage.
 You can drag files and folders (up to 4GB) to your Mac.

-It is a pity that Android team stopped updating Android File Transfer, so for some phones, it may not work properly.
-When such thing happens, there is an Android File Transfer alternative software that you can rely on - FonePaw Android Data Recovery for Mac.
+It is a pity that the Android team stopped updating Android File Transfer, so for some phones, it may not work properly.
+When such a thing happens, there is an Android File Transfer alternative software that you can rely on - FonePaw Android Data Recovery for Mac.

 Download FonePaw Android Data Recovery and install it to have a try right now.

-Now launch FonePaw Android Data Recovery and connect your Android device to your Mac with USB cable.
+Now launch FonePaw Android Data Recovery and connect your Android device to your Mac with a USB cable.
 There are only four steps to send files from your Android device to your Mac.

 2. Select the data type that you want to backup then the app will start to ask for access to your Android data.
 Besides, notice that the app will only scan the type of files that you choose in order to save time.

-3. After the app gets permission, it will start scanning.
+3. Authorized After the app gets permission, it will start scanning.
 FonePaw Android Data Recovery can also search deleted files, so, if you don't need to recover the deleted files, you can stop scanning when the progress bar does not move for a long time.
 After the scan finished, click on "Recover" and you can choose where to save your files.